 The Social Work faculty and staff want you to be successful in your academic endeavors and encourage you to seek guidance and clarification if you have questions or concerns regarding the program.
-You have been assigned an academic advisor to provide consultation through the MSW program.
-We strongly encourage you to work with your advisor to help with academic and professional issues.
+You are assigned an academic advisor to provide consultation through the MSW program.
+We strongly encourage you to reach out and work with your advisor to help with academic and professional issues.